Myth: ‘You should eat alkaline foods to avoid your body being too acidic.’

 Alkaline diet myths

-A final note to dispel some lingering concerns that come with the alkaline diet.
+This final note dispels some lingering concerns about the alkaline diet.

 - Alkaline water